 Anthony from Dublin: 3000 labour only.
 Tips: Make sure the builder supply qualified trades men to carry out the work and not handy men and it should go fine

-I hope this helps some of you who are planning to renovate your bathroom and if you decide to go ahead with it you can get a number of bathroom renovation quotes here and get up to 4 quotes fast from rated tradesmen!
+I hope this helps some of you who are planning to renovate your bathroom and if you decide to go ahead with it you can get a number of bathroom renovation quotes here .
+To subscribe to our blog and be notified each time we publish an article, click here

 13 March 2021